-27. In addition to the harms to the Plaintiff organizations outlined above, the Wet Signature Requirement threatens to deny members and constituents of the Florida Alliance, Florida NAACP, and DRF the opportunity to vote.
-Some of these individuals are not registered with the DMV and lack easy access to a printer or may otherwise have difficulty obtaining, printing, signing, or returning a voter registration application.
+20. In addition to the harms to the Plaintiff organizations outlined above, the Wet Signature Requirement threatens to deny members of the Florida Alliance and Florida NAACP the opportunity to vote.
+Some members of these organizations lack easy access to a printer or may otherwise have difficulty printing, signing, and returning a voter registration application.
 The Wet Signature Requirement forces such members to complete multiple burdensome steps in order to obtain, fill out, and return their application.
-On top of being burdensome, this process has multiple points of failure or delay that can prevent these Plaintiffs' members and constituents from registering to vote.
-28. Because of Defendants' direct roles in enforcing the Wet Signature Requirement, discussed below, the injuries to Plaintiffs and their members are directly traceable to Defendants and redressable by an injunction against them.
-If this Court enjoined Defendants from enforcing the Wet Signature requirement, all rather than just some-qualified voters, including members and constituents of the Florida Alliance, Florida NAACP, and DRF, could submit their applications through more efficient, electronic channels, such as those offered by Vote.org.
-That, in turn, would allow Vote.org, Florida NAACP, and DRF to reallocate their diverted resources to other mission-critical projects.
+On top of being burdensome, this process has multiple points of failure or delay that may prevent these Plaintiffs' members from registering to vote.

+21. Because of Defendants' direct roles in enforcing the Wet Signature Requirement, discussed below, the injuries to Plaintiffs and their members are directly traceable to Defendants and redressable by an injunction against them.
+If this Court enjoined Defendants from enforcing the Wet Signature requirement, all rather than just some-qualified voters, including members of the Florida Alliance and Florida NAACP, could submit their applications through a host of more efficient, electronic channels.
+That, in turn, would allow Vote.org and Florida NAACP to reallocate their diverted resources to other mission-critical projects.

-29. Defendant Cord Byrd, who is sued in his official capacity only, is the Secretary of State of Florida.
+22. Defendant Cord Byrd, who is sued in his official capacity only, is the Secretary of State of Florida.
 The Secretary of State is Florida's chief election officer.
 His responsibilities include, but are not limited to, maintaining uniformity of the interpretation and implementation of election laws; providing uniform standards for the proper and equitable implementation of the registration laws; administering a statewide voter registration system; and providing written direction to supervisors of elections on the performance of their official duties.
 See Fla.
 Stat. § 97.012.
 In addition, the Secretary of State has authority to designate "voter registration officials," including but not limited to supervisors of elections, "to accept voter registration applications and execute updates to the statewide voter registration system."
 Fla.
 Stat. § 97.021(45); see also id. § 97.053(2) ("A voter registration application is complete and becomes the official voter registration record of that applicant when all information necessary to establish the applicant's eligibility pursuant to s.
 97.041 is received by a voter registration official.").